chef/automate/components/docs-chef-io/content/automate/ha_airgap.md

   At the end of the deployment process you will see, `Deploy complete`.

   The deployment process writes login credentials to the `automate-credentials.toml` in your current working directory.

+1. Navigate to `https://automate.example.com` in a browser and log in to Chef Automate with the credentials provided in *automate-credentials.toml*.
+Once you log in, Chef Automate prompts you for a license.